- not applicable

 To interpret the logging files of webservice calls and responses the SvcTraceViewer can be used:

 - Click File - open and browse to the folder where the svclog files are located (location is configured in your application configuration file)

 - In the Description window the warnings/errors are displayed.
 Click on one of these warnings/errors

 - In the Formatted window information about the webservice call or response is given.
 Consult the XML tab for the XML of the request or response

 An error which frequently occurs is when a webservice message extends the maximum configured allowed size (see next paragraph for more information).
 In that situation information regarding this error will be given in the svclog files.
 In the SvcTraceViewer a message of the form 'The maximum message size quota for incoming messages (xxx) has been exceeded.
 To increase the quota, use the MaxReceivedMessageSize property on the appropriate binding element.' is given (where xxx is the configured allowed size).

 In .NET 4 for webservice messages a default maximum message size of 64KB is used.
 If this default size is used and within a Futurama application a webservice call or response is done extending this maximum size (for example a webservice call where the response returns a PDF document) an error will occur.
 Using webservice logging information about this error will be shown.
 In general this issue can be solved by increasing the maxReceivedMessageSize of the binding that is used.
 See below for an example:

 In this example the maximum received message size is increased to 1048576 bytes (i.e. 1 MB).
-If the message are even larger make sure to further increase this maxReceivedMessageSize.
+If the message is even larger make sure to further increase this maxReceivedMessageSize.